 About UNDP in Azerbaijan

-UNDP has been working in Azerbaijan for 20 years.
+UNDP has been working in Azerbaijan for more than 26 years.
 It opened its office in the country in the fall of 1992 soon after Azerbaijan gained independence and joined the United Nations.

 The UNDP activities in Azerbaijan initially focused on the provision of early recovery programme, especially to those affected by the Nagorno Karabakh conflict.
 Over time, UNDP’s role in Azerbaijan has shifted toward longer-term socio-economic development in line with the country’s evolving needs.